Understanding and Managing the January Blues for Teachers

 1. Prioritise Self-Care:

 Set a daily 10-minute alarm for enjoying a warm drink while chatting with a colleague or doing gentle stretches.
-Taking this short break helps teachers mentally and physically recharge.
+Taking this short break helps teachers mentally and physically recharge, and it’s important for teachers to take their own advice by engaging in these self-care activities.

 One way to promote practical support in schools for both teachers’ and pupil wellbeing is to convert unused rooms or building areas into staff-only/ student-only spaces for relaxation, offering comfortable seating, mood lighting, relaxation tools, healthy snacks and beverages.